Skip to main content

 As noted, everything in TON Blockchain is a smart contract consisting of cells.
 To properly serialize and deserialize the data we need standards.
 To accomplish the serialization and deserialization process, TL-B was created as a universal tool to describe different data types in different ways with different sequences inside cells.

 In this section, weโ€™ll examine block.tlb.
 This file will be very useful during future development, as it describes how different cells should be assembled.
-In our case specifically, it details the intricacies of internal and external transactions.
+In our case specifically, it details the intricacies of internal and external messages.

 info